aqib-javed1119/Java-and-other-front-end-projects/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on making personal projects on web development
+- 🔭 I’m currently working on making personal projects on web development.
+- 💻 Some of my projects can be found here in this collection = https://codepen.io/collection/AQoJYG
 - 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate on mobile and web application development
 - 📫 How to reach me: https://www.linkedin.com/in/aqib-javed1119/